erjand/technical-interviews/StudyNotes/README.md

    - There are an almost limitless number of technical resources online of varying degrees of quality.
 Rather than trying to drink from a firehose or gain a comprehensive breadth of knowledge on all subjects, take the time to identify the ideas that are truly important to master and focus on utilizing high-quality resources in those areas.
    - Don't try to memorize things.
 Instead, look for and learn patterns and concepts.
    - Data Structures are usually more important than Algorithms.
 Understanding how data structures work, how they are implemented in your chosen language, and when they are used will allow you to determine the appropriate data structure for the appropriate problem.
 Once the correct data structure is in place, the necessary algorithm will often be readily apparent.
-   - Try and study / practice for shorter lengths of time regularly vs longer lengths of time irregularly.
+   - Try and study and practice for shorter lengths of time regularly instead of longer lengths of time irregularly.

 6. **Setup your environment and tools**.
 You will want to ensure you have the following:
    - A text editor with syntax support for your chosen programming language.